gabrielri-cloud/videocites_tutorial/prefix_finder/ReadMe.txt

-# start with running:

-docker exec -it prefix_finder_redis_1 redis-cli
+# to run on the background the server

+docker-compose up -d

-# then to check the docker is up:
+# check the docker is up:

 docker-compose ps

 # then run the main.py

+C:\Users\gabri\anaconda3\python.exe main.py
 main.py

+#to kill on the background

+docker kill prefix_finder_redis_1